 Presentation Mode uses ambient light and scanner illumination to detect bar codes.
-When in Presentation Mode, the LEDs remain dim until a bar code is presented to the scanner, then the aimer turns on and the LEDs turn up to read the code.
-If the light level in the room is not high enough, Presentation Mode may not work properly
+When in Presentation Mode, the LEDs remain dim until a bar code is presented to the scanner, then the LEDs turn up to read the code.

-Scan the following bar code to program your scanner for Presentation Mode.
+Scan the following bar code to program your device for Presentation Mode.
+Default = Presentation Mode.